play4funqc/cusom_files/README.md

 # LodAdj Trick

-Turns out for AMD grahpic card you can setup a LodAdj file within your registry to constantly get the pixelaxted look.
+Turns out for AMD grahpic card you can setup a LodAdj file within your registry to constantly get a even more pixelaxted look.